 Above these wires are the solar cells, which are comprised of purified silicon.
 In order to increase the number of electrons within these silicon cells, solar panel manufacturers may add additional elements to a cell, such as phosphorus and boron to balance out the positive and negative charges for a better electric output.

 There are several pieces of specially formulated glass between the cells and the surface of the solar panel.
 These prevent impurities, such as water or dirt, from reaching the cells.
 Glass is also highly reflective and excellent for conducting lots of UV rays directly into the solar cells.

 The process of converting the sun’s rays into usable solar energy can seem like a complicated solution, but the overall concept is quite simple.
 The sun provides an unlimited and renewable energy source, that when combined with the right elements, can be used to power our world.

 Have More Questions?
-Contact Brian Ondyak, P.E., CEM, LEED AP, our National Solar Director for more information about how solar panels work.
+Contact Ryan Stout, our National Solar Developer for more information about how solar panels work.

 National Solar Developer